7 Inspiring Visual Merchandising Tips from Leading Experts

 Keep your eyes open and look at the world around you – art galleries, restaurants and architecture really stimulate your senses and it’s where the next big VM idea will come from.

-Marica Gigante, visual merchandising consultant and trainer, dives further:
+Marica Gigante, the visual merchandising consultant and trainer, dives further:

 “You can learn a lot by observing and analysing the work of other Visual Merchandisers, without envy or jealousy, but honestly observing what they do.
 If you look closely, it is really possible to learn from an amazing display or from the mistakes of others as if you were the one who made them.”